MQCPack/summerCodingWorkshop/Exercises_Workshop2/Problem01/README.md

 - [ ] Derive algebraic expression for potential energy matrix elements.
 - [ ] Code a problem that accepts (at the command line) the particle mass, box width, the bra quantum number, and ket quantum number and returns the kinetic energy integral element.
   - **HINT:** Note that the PIB eigenfunctions are eigenfunctions of the kinetic energy operator as well.
-- [ ] Modify the code from the last checkbox to also return the potential matrix element.
+- [ ] Modify the code from the last checkbox to also return the potential matrix element and the Hamiltonian matrix element.